 Artist Get Ready Grants

-CERF+’s Get Ready Grants award up to $500 to individual artists working in craft disciplines to conduct activities that will help safeguard their studios, protect their careers and prepare for emergencies.
-Artists are encouraged to use the Risk Assessment activity to generate ideas and review recommended activities in the Get Ready and Studio Safety sections of our website.
+CERF+’s Get Ready program provides individual craft artists grants up to $500 to conduct activities that will help safeguard their studios, protect their careers and prepare for emergencies.
+Artists are encouraged to use the Risk Assessment activity to generate ideas.

-The current grant cycle for Get Ready Grants is closed.
+The application process for this grant cycle is closed.